CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-ms-abuses.md

 ## Returned fields

-The method returns a JSON object with several abuses.
+The method returns a JSON object with several abuses under the 'data' property.
 For each abuse the following information is available:

 * **ID**: The ID of the abuse.
 * **mailing**: The ID of the mailing.